-Budongo Forest is located about 4hrs north-west of the capital Kampala and is Uganda’s largest forest brock protecting a blend of biodiversity and natural beauty.
-With an area size of over 825km 2 Budongo Forest comprises of moist medium-altitude semi deciduous sections in the south and woodland patches blending into savanna mosaics on its northern edges.
+Budongo Forest located about 4hrs north-west of the capital Kampala is Uganda’s largest forest block protecting a blend of biodiversity and natural beauty.
+With an area size of over 825km 2 Budongo Forest comprises of moist medium-altitude semi deciduous sections in the south and woodland patches blending into savanna mosaics along its northern edges.

-Budongo Forest is famed by its largest chimpanzee population in Uganda offering almost exclusive trek expereince up-close these intelligent and charismatic apes in their natural habitat due a limited numbers of visitors.
-The vast forest lies within the greater Murchison Falls Conservation Area making it a perfect destination of those seeking nature’s tranquility.
+Budongo Forest is an important biodiversity reserve protecting the largest chimpanzee population in Uganda and offers almost exclusive and personal trek expereince up-close these intelligent and charismatic apes in their natural habitat.
+This excellent chimpanzee trek expereince at Budongo forest is due a limited numbers of daily visitors/tourists.

 Budongo Forest Biodiversity

-Attractions and Activities to do at Budongo Forest
+Activities and Attractions to do at Budongo Forest

 -